-- Tonnes CO2e per £ turnover

-- Tonnes CO2e per gross internal area

-- Tonnes CO2e per unit of production or multiples of units
+- Tonnes CO2e per turnover - Tonnes CO2e per unit of production or multiples of units

 If an alternative Intensity Measure is proposed, the PMAB will assess its validity.

 7.1.6 Special Activities and Events

 A Member's activities in a Certified Reporting Period may include significant one-off projects or events where there is no direct comparability with the previous period.
 In this situation the Member must propose an approach to handling this situation.